-The rule of thumb is that your wedding invitations should be mailed between six and eight weeks before your wedding—or longer if most of your guests will have to travel relatively far for your wedding.
-This will give your guests plenty of time to finalize their plans and RSVP in a timely manner (we recommend setting the deadline about three weeks before your wedding).
+The rule of thumb is that your wedding invitations should be mailed between six and eight weeks before your wedding—or longer if you're having a destination wedding or hosting mostly out-of-state guests.
+This will give your guests plenty of time to finalize their plans and RSVP in a timely manner (we recommend setting the 'reply by' deadline about three weeks before your wedding).

 A watercolor forest scene is appropriate for Christmas and winter wonderland-themed weddings.

-CCPrintsbyTabitha deckled edge wedding invitation with greenery and wax seal, $5, Etsy
+CCPrintsbyTabitha deckled edge wedding invitation with greenery and wax seal, from $2.80 each, Etsy

 Get straight to the point with this bold but chic winter wedding invitation featuring metallic gold foil and a no-frills design.

-Paper Muserie “Celebrate With Us!” wedding invitation, $3, Zazzle
+Paper Muserie “Celebrate With Us!” wedding invitation, from $1.28 each, Zazzle

 Going for a glam theme on the big day?
-Luxe acrylic wedding invitations will make a statement—we guarantee your guests will feel like royalty upon receiving their invite.
+A luxe acrylic wedding invitation suite will make a statement—we guarantee your guests will feel like royalty upon receiving their wedding invites.

-GoldenMomentsLA clear acrylic wedding invitation, from $6, Etsy
+GoldenMomentsLA clear acrylic wedding invitation, from $393.75 for 25, Etsy

-This floral and greenery print against a dark backdrop is perfect for a rustic winter wedding theme.
+Featuring a floral and greenery print against a dark backdrop, these rustic wedding invitations are perfect for a wintry farmhouse theme.

-Susan Moyal foil-pressed wedding invitations in mist, $270 for 100, Minted
+Susan Moyal foil-pressed wedding invitations in mist, from $2.39 each, Minted

 A red and black buffalo check pattern screams winter style, whether you're having a festive Christmas-themed celebration or simply love wearing flannel shirts.

-Vestiarium Scoticum MacGregor red tartan wedding invitation, $3, Zazzle
+Vestiarium Scoticum MacGregor red tartan wedding invitation, from $1.28 each, Zazzle

-Susan Asbill foil-pressed wedding invitations, $270 for 100, Minted
+Susan Asbill foil-pressed wedding invitations, from $2.39 each, Minted

 Here's another way to incorporate nature into your winter-themed wedding invitations: by adding a snow-covered forest scene along the bottom border.

-Stacy Claire Boyd mountain mist wedding invitations, from $4, Shutterfly
+Stacy Claire Boyd mountain mist wedding invitations, from $1.79 each, Shutterfly

 Instead of traditional bright red, opt for a burgundy and green color palette to give your wedding invitations a festive yet understated look.

-RusticWeddings burgundy and silver rose bouquet wedding invitation, $2, Zazzle
+RusticWeddings burgundy and silver rose bouquet wedding invitation, from $1.13 each, Zazzle

 This muted taupe and white invitation would look gorgeous for a modern wedding theme.
 Love the design but not into the color palette?
 There are seven other options you can choose from.

-Phrosne Ras plain paint wedding invitations in taupe, $234 for 100, Minted
+Phrosne Ras plain paint wedding invitations in taupe, from $2.15 each, Minted

 We're obsessed with the attention-grabbing typography on this stylish winter wedding invitation.

-Genna Blackburn vogue wedding invitations in scarlet, $234 for 100, Minted
+Genna Blackburn vogue wedding invitations in scarlet, from $2.15 each, Minted

 Bring instant festive flair to your invitations by decorating them with oversized holly leaves and berries.
 The muted watercolor style makes the design feel chic rather than overbearing.

-Fresh & Yummy Paperie greenery and berry faded wedding invitation, $3, Zazzle
+Fresh & Yummy Paperie greenery and berry faded wedding invitation, from $1.26 each, Zazzle

 Formal weddings call for formal invitations, which is exactly what this design is.
 Gatefold invitations are very traditional, but you can give them some seasonal finesse with laser-cut snowflakes.
 Complete the look with a belly band and calligraphed envelope.

-Kelly Schmidt abstract wedding invitations in dusk, $234 for 100, Minted
+Kelly Schmidt abstract wedding invitations in dusk, from $2.15 each, Minted

 A unique terrazzo print adorns this folded wedding invitation that's complete with a detachable RSVP card (that means no stuffing envelopes on your part!).

-Amy Payne terrazzo frame wedding invitations in champagne, $150 for 100, Minted
+Amy Payne terrazzo frame wedding invitations in champagne, from $1.41 each, Minted

 Who says flowers are just for spring weddings?
 By adding pops of red through holly berries and poinsettias, this botanical watercolor design is totally on-theme for winter.

-Customize My Wedding botanical Christmas wedding invitation, $3, Zazzle
+Customize My Wedding botanical Christmas wedding invitation, from $1.26 each, Zazzle

-There's nothing wrong with keeping it simple and classic for your winter wedding invitations.
-This elegant design will never go out of style—you can customize the look with different text colors and invitation shapes.
+There's nothing wrong with keeping it simple and classic for your stationery.
+These elegant wedding invitations will never go out of style—you can personalize the look with different text colors and invitation shapes.

-Chocomocacino calisson wedding invitations, $234 for 100, Minted
+Chocomocacino calisson wedding invitations, from $2.15 each, Minted

-Hosting a rustic barn wedding?
+Hosting a rustic winter wedding?
 Set the tone for the day with this winter wonderland wedding invitation featuring woodland-inspired details, such as pinecones, feathers, and a faux bois pattern.

-Susan Moyal woodland garden wedding invitations, $234 for 100, Minted
+Susan Moyal woodland garden wedding invitations, from $2.15 each, Minted

 If you're eloping or having a microwedding, consider this straightforward invitation to fill guests in on the most important details.

-BlueBird Invites “Nothing Fancy Just Love” wedding invitation, $2, Zazzle
+BlueBird Invites “Nothing Fancy Just Love” wedding invitation, from $1.13 each, Zazzle

 With pinecones, poinsettias, evergreen branches, and holly leaves, we couldn't imagine a more Christmassy wedding invitation.